IBMStreams/streamsx.documentation/docs/beamrunner/using.md

 To authenticate and select the Streaming Analytics service to submit to, you must specify the following information:

-- The location of the [IBM Cloud credentials file](../beamrunner-2-install/#creating-a-credentials-file-for-your-streaming-analytics-service).
+- The location of the [IBM Cloud credentials file](../../../beamrunner-2b-sas/#creating-a-credentials-file-for-your-streaming-analytics-service).
 Use the `--vcapServices` parameter or `VCAP_SERVICES` environment variable.
 - The specific service name.
 Use the `--serviceName` parameter or `STREAMING_ANALYTICS_SERVICE_NAME` environment variable.

 Because the application is launched on a remote system, the Streams job must be aware of your Beam application.
 To include your application and any dependencies, use the `--jarsToStage` option.
-For more information about this option, see [Streams Runner pipeline options](../beamrunner-5-ref/#streams-runner-pipeline-options).
+For more information about this option, see [Streams Runner pipeline options](../reference/#streams-runner-pipeline-options).

 **Note**: Fat or uber JAR files can reduce the number of JAR files to stage.
-Be mindful to not include dependencies that are already provided by the Streams Runner.
+Be mindful to not include dependencies that are already provided by Streams Runner.
 Including redundant dependencies can increase the application archive size and affect upload and build times.

 #### Example